Your Baby's Immunization Schedule Guide

 For inactivated vaccines, one dose doesn’t provide enough immunity, so follow-up doses are required.
 The Hib vaccine is a good example of this type.

-Some live vaccines require more than one shot so that the individual can develop the best immune response, which means developing plenty of antibodies to fight off a possible infection.
+Some live vaccines require more than one dose so that the individual can develop the best immune response, which means developing plenty of antibodies to fight off a possible infection.
 This is the case for the MMR vaccine, for example.

 The flu vaccine is recommended for children over 6 months old as well as for adults.
 Children between 6 months and 8 years old who have never been vaccinated against the flu need two doses in the first year they’re vaccinated.
 After that once per year is enough.
 This is because flu viruses change from year to year, and the effectiveness of the vaccine wears off in time.